JoShMiQueL/typescript-eslint-prettier-boilerplate/README.md

 - `.prettierrc.json`: Prettier configuration file specifying code formatting rules.
 - `package.json`: NPM package configuration file containing project metadata and script commands.
 - `tsconfig.json`: TypeScript compiler configuration file defining compiler options and file inclusion/exclusion.
+- `types.d.ts`: Typescript custom types for your project.

 ## Available Scripts

 In the project directory, you can run the following scripts:

 - `npm start`: Transpiles TypeScript files using `tsc` and executes the compiled `dist/index.js` file using Node.js.
+- `npm run build`: Build your project with the default tsconfig.json.
 - `npm run dev`: Uses `ts-node-dev` to run the TypeScript files directly without compilation for development purposes.
 - `npm run dev:watch`: Similar to `npm run dev`, but automatically restarts the server on file changes.
 - `npm run lint`: Runs ESLint to check for linting issues in both JavaScript and TypeScript files.